 Are there joint supplements I should avoid for EMS horses?

 Avoid products with molasses, dextrose, or high-sugar palatability agents in the inactive ingredients.
-The glucosamine itself isn’t the problem — the carrier is.
-Check our Joint Combo Classic audit and FluidFlex audit for examples of products where we flag inactive ingredient concerns.
+The glucosamine itself is not the problem; the carrier is.
+Check our Joint Combo Classic audit and FluidFlex audit for examples where we flag inactive ingredient concerns.